Ministry of Finance (Taiwan)

 The Ministry of Finance (MOF; 財政部 (Cáizhèngbù, Châi-chèng-pō͘)) is the ministry of the Republic of China (Taiwan) responsible for government revenue, taxation, treasury, government land properties, customs in Taiwan.
-The current minister is Su Jain-rong.
+The current minister is Chuang Tsui-yun.

 The Ministry of Finance also manages the administration of government land, tobacco and alcohol, deposit insurance for banking customers and export-import banking services.

+The Emblem of the Ministry of Finance depicts a spade money - an early type of coinage in ancient China.
+The Western Han dynasty's money spade is used, imprinted with the archaic variation of the word 財.

 Structure

-Internal Structure
+Internal structure

-The internal structure of the agency is comprised:
+The internal structure of the agency comprises: